Jose Roberto Antonio

 Jose Roberto "Robbie" Antonio (born 1977) is a Filipino businessman and real estate developer.
 He is the son of José E. B. Antonio, one of the Philippines' 40 richest people.

 Education

-Antonio attended Northwestern University where he got a first degree in Economics and pursued his MBA at the Stanford Graduate School of Business.
+Antonio attended Northwestern University where he got a first degree in economics and pursued his MBA at the Stanford Graduate School of Business.

 Career

 Antonio, along with Pei Partnership, developed Centurion in New York City.

 Revolution Precrafted

 Antonio is also the producer of Revolution Precrafted, a Manila-based series of prefabricated structures by other designers such as Daniel Libeskind, Sou Fujimoto, and Lenny Kravitz.
 Revolution Precrafted was recognized as the first ‘Unicorn’ startup in the Philippines, in 2017.

 In the Philippines, Antonio is the founder and CEO of Resident Holdings Group.
-Antonio is also the founder of Renegade Branding Concepts, it was founded in 2019 and has partnered with local and international personalities who create their own brand of products and services.
+Antonio is also the founder of Resident Branding, it was founded in 2019 and has partnered with local and international personalities who create their own brand of products and services.
 Renegade worked with Senator Emmanual “Manny” D. Pacquiao, Jinkee Pacquiao, supermodel Helena Christensen, and others.